openvinotoolkit/openvino_notebooks/notebooks/whisper-asr-genai/README.md

 3. Convert the model using OpenVINO Integration with HuggingFace Optimum.
 4. Run the model using Generate API.
 5. Compare the performance of PyTorch and the OpenVINO model.
+6. Quantize the OpenVINO model with NNCF.
+7. Check quantized model result for the demo video.
+8. Compare model size, performance and accuracy of original and quantized models.
-6. Launch an interactive demo for speech recognition
+9. Launch an interactive demo for speech recognition

 ## Installation Instructions